use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 ```

 Furthermore, it follows that mapping values do not have a contiguos storage layout and it is
-therefore not possible to iterate over the contents of a map.
+not possible to iterate over the contents of a map.
-Circumventing this restriction by storing populated keys inside an `ink_prelude::Vec` might
-not always be advisable: As accessing a storage cell is relatively expensive, this might
-result in very high gas costs for large mappings.

 ### Updating values